 557. CHURCH POLITY, ORGANIZATION, AND ADMINISTRATION.
-A study of the several types of church government with each student doing special work in the field of his own affiliation.
-The organization and administration of the local church is studied in the light of practical requirements.
-Elective, two hours.
+This course is a study of the New Testament churches and the polity under which they operated, together with the polities of historical development.
+Denominations and independent churches of the present century are given especial attention.
+Organization of the local church is studied along with administration in the light of practical needs.
+Elective, two hours, spring semester, evennumbered years.
 Professor Nash.

-558. WRITTEN MINISTRY.
-Preparation for effective writing in the Christian field, as well as for general thesis work.
+553. WRITTEN MINISTRY.
+Preparation for effective writing in the Chritian field, as well as for general thesis work.
 Directions for giving copy to the printer.
 Text: Writer's Guide and Index to English, Perrin.
-Elective, two hours, fall semester, 1955.
+Elective, two hours, fall semester, odd-numbered years.
 Professor Witmer.

 559. THE MILITARY CHAPLAIN, HIS TRAINING AND MINISTRY.
 An introduction of the prospective chaplain to the unique character of the military chaplaincy as a field of evangelical ministry.
-Areas treated include military life and organization, customs, discipline, civilian relationships, etc.; consideration of the distinct phases of chaplain duty, ministry and responsibility related to the morale, spiritual and moral life of Army, Navy and Air Force personnel.
-Elective, two hours.
+Areas treated include military life and organization, customs, discipline, civilian relationships, etc.; consideration of the distinct phases of chaplain duty, ministry and responsibility related to the morale, spirit and moral life of Army, Navy and Air Force personnel.
+Elective, two hours, spring semester, even-numbered years.
 Open to third- and fourth-year students only, except by consent of professor.
 Professor Renfer.

 560. THE MISSION OF THE CHURCH.
 The course treats evangelism as the primary and overall undertaking of the Christian individually and corporately.
 Basic foundational and functional factors are presented in relation to the work of the local church and the world field.
 Various phases of evangelism such as personal, visitation, child and youth evangelism are given special emphasis.
-Elective, two hours, spring semester.
-Professor Nash.
+Elective, two hours, Professor Nash.